EricCarrGH/BASICProjects/Snow/README.md

 So, there are 8 bytes for "A", then 8 bytes for "B", then "C", and so on.
 The byte after the bottom of one character is the top row of the next character.

 So, when I shift the character in "A" down two bytes, some rows of the star are at the bottom of "A" and 2 are at the top of "B".
 Since I drew "B" directly below "A" onscreen, the snowflake appears to smoothly move down.
-The Atari automaticaly updates the characters on the screen without needing to issue any draw commands.
+The Atari automatically updates the characters on the screen without needing to issue any draw commands.

 ![Snow character movement example](img/snow-memory.png)

-Since there are 24 lines on the screen in Graphics 0, I take 24 consequtive characters in the charset (e.g. A through X).
+Since there are 24 lines on the screen in Graphics 0, I take 24 consecutive characters in the charset (e.g. A through X).
 In order to have 3 independent tracks of snowflakes (each using a different snowflake character), I use three sets of contiguous characters characters in the character set to do this.

 Finally, for the growing snow at the bottom, I create 8 characters, each character a row taller than the previous.
 I update the screen one character per frame to show the snow accumulating, until I overwrite the entire screen: